mlte-team/mlte/README.md

 ## `mlte`: Machine Learning Testing and Evaluation

-A toolkit for machine learning testing and evaluation.
+`mlte` (pronounced "melt") is a toolkit for machine learning testing and evaluation.